tedserbinski/www-jekyll/README.markdown

 - Ex-Silicon Valley entrepreneur and early stage startup investor leading the startup renaissance in Detroit.
 - [Read more about me](http://tedserbinski.com/about/)

 ## tedserbinski.com

-This site built with a handful of open source projects:
+This site is built on a Mac, coded with [Atom](https://atom.io/), and uses these open source projects:

 - [Jekyll](http://jekyllrb.com/)
 - [Bourbon](http://bourbon.io/)